psi4/psi4/doc/sphinxman/source/optionshandling.rst

-python driver function is to query for the value of any option the function may want to change and for the current has_changed status (presumably reflecting whether the user has changed the value, as long as no preceeding code has corrupted that definition).
+python driver function is to query for the value of any option the function may want to change and for the current has_changed status (presumably reflecting whether the user has changed the value, as long as no preceding code has corrupted that definition).
 The python function then makes its changes to the option and runs any c-side modules with those changes.
 Finally, just before the function returns, the options are reset to the user's value and has_changed status (which should now again